dyhes/zulip/docs/translating/polish.md

 example:

-Zulip supports an unlimited number of users in an organization.
+Aloha supports an unlimited number of users in an organization.

-> Zulip nie limituje liczby użytkowników w organizacji.
+> Aloha nie limituje liczby użytkowników w organizacji.

 **view**: widok, see: **narrow**